SciKit-Surgery/scikit-surgerytutorial01/doc/01_VTK_Overlay_App.rst

 Making a simple model overlay application
 ===============================================

-Making an augmented reality application can be complicated.
-The developer requires an application framework to handle display, threading and user interface, something to provide video streaming, and finally a model renderer.
-The SNAPPY package `scikit-surgeryutils`_ simplifies the process by integrating QT (`PySide2`_), `OpenCV`_, and `VTK`_ into a simple to use library.
+Making an augmented reality application from scratch requires an application framework to handle display, threading and user interface, something to provide video streaming, and finally a model renderer.
+The SNAPPY package `scikit-surgeryutils`_ simplifies the process by integrating QT (`PySide2`_), `OpenCV`_, and `VTK`_ into a simple to use Python library.

 00 - Simple overlay application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~